Peer to Peer Lending Guide – Where to Start?

 Perhaps you read my cautionary story earlier?
 These days before I start transferring money to new lenders, I typically wait a few days, or at least overnight so I can think about any information I may be missing or not understanding correctly.
 Don’t be hasty when you decide to invest.
 Make sure you are comfortable before depositing money with a new lender, think on it for a few days if necessary.
 If you decide to manually bid on/buy individual loans, as opposed to getting into an auto-invest account, make sure you do your research on each loan, or have a plan to diversify enough so you can take the defaults if you’re loans go souty.
 Take your time, and don’t feel rushed in to bidding until you are sure you want the loan, then go for it and get the best rate!

-Are You a Lending Expert?
+Are You a P2P Lending Expert?
 If Not, Look for Well Established, Respected Companies to Lend With.

 So How Much Can I Make?

 What Are Realistic Returns?
-How Much Can I Expect to Make, Really?
+How Much Can I Expect to Make from Peer to Peer Lending, Really?

 I am not a tax professional, so I can’t give tax advice.
-However it is worth mentioning that many of the established lenders support retirement accounts such as an ISA/IFISA.
-Lending through an ISA can, for most people, makes a lot of sense as it can allow interest to accrue on your investments tax free.
+However it is worth mentioning that many of the established lenders support tax free accounts such as an ISA/IFISA.
+Lending through an IFISA (Innovative Finance Individual Savings Account) can, for most people, make a lot of sense as it can allow interest to accrue on your investments tax free.
 There are some rules however that can affect money in these accounts and how it can be lent.
-It can also make it more difficult to diversify between lenders as some lenders have a minimum £5000 investment to invest through an ISA with them.
-And the maximum investment over all your ISA’s is £20,000.
+It can also make it more difficult to diversify between lenders as some lenders have a minimum £5000 investment to invest through an IFISA with them.
+And the maximum investment in any IFISA is £20,000.
 Your personal diversification would depend on which lenders you chose, and their loan availability and distribution.